GHIDORAH, THE THREE-HEADED MONSTER

 1964 - dir.
 Ishiro Honda

-Anyway, later that night some hot princess of the mythical kingdom of Sergina (Akiko Wakabayashi) is abducted from her private plane by a UFO right before a terrorist bomb blows it to bits.
+Anyway, later that bad brainwave night, some hot princess of the mythical kingdom of Sergina (Akiko Wakabayashi) is abducted mid-flight from her private plane by a UFO right the instant before a terrorist bomb blows it to bits.
 The next day, scientists investigate a meteor that crashed in the mountains and left a huge Ghidorah egg.
 The princess appears at the dock, now possessed by a Martian (below) for a dockside press conference: "I come from the planet you call Mars!
-The earth--your planet-- is on the brink of destruction, and you refuse to take it seriously."
+The Earth--your planet-- is on the brink of destruction, and you refuse to take it seriously."
 They laugh.
 And the hatching egg is their reward.
 Look who's come all the way from space to show you that three heads are better than one, and that killing whales, dolphins, and Nanking is wrong!
-Ghidorah functions here as a kind of anti-global terrorist bomb, sent to wipe out violent civilizations before they can become a threat to the Galactic Federation (which is a real thing, according to my in-the-know informants!)
+Ghidorah functions here as a kind of anti-global terrorist bomb, sent to wipe out violent civilizations before they can become a threat to the Galactic Federation (which is a real thing, according to my in-the-know informants!
+Stop sending bad vibes!)

 Of course, the glee with which Japan is wiped out time and again has become dampened by recent cataclysms, but can we doubt this scrappy dolphin-hating nation won't bounce back?
-So I got to go with Ghidorah on this one, even if those cute Mothra handler sisters are around to sing their little songs to get Godzilla and the latest incarnation of Mothra (still in caterpillar form) to unite against him.
-Then that Ifukube drunken bassoon score really stumbles into low, low gear, and the rumble atop the volcanic jungle is on.
+So I got to go with Ghidorah on this one, even if those cute singing Mothra handler sisters are around to sing their little songs to get Godzilla and caterpillar form Mothra to unite against him.
+Then that Ifukube drunken bassoon score really stumbles into low, low gear, and the rumble atop the volcanic jungle is on, reminding me that as a kid watching Speed Racer I used to root for the bad guys; being a tot and inexperienced, I kept thinking "This time... this time they'll finally win."
+They never won!
+Like me, in kickball.
+Ghidorah, I want to Speed's Mach-5 rushed underfoot!

 1988 - dir.
 Don Coscarelli

 ***Who knows where we go after we die?
-The Shadow and Don Coscarelli know, or at least dare to look in the same trans-dimensional direction as fringe theorists like David Icke and Nick Redfern.
-Like its predecessor, PHANTASM II deconstructs down to reveal what it's like to see the warped mysteries of humanity's archaic funeral rituals through the eyes of a young terrified child and getting lost in the mausoleum while his parents engage in whatever odd formalities parents go through, and being freaked out by the glint of the fading afternoon sun on the shiny marble walls, imagining a flying metal ball coming around looking for you, to drill out your pineal gland (the home of the soul) for use in bizarre fourth dimensional enslavement rites.
+The Shadow and Don Coscarelli know, or at least he dares to look in the same trans-dimensional direction as fringe theorists like David Icke and Nick Redfern.
+Like its predecessor, PHANTASM II involves the adventures of an unlucky orphan lad (here James Le Gros) with mental problems and an ice cream man (Reggie Bannister) buddy, who comes to his rescue, or rather leads him into more trouble, this time by following the Tall Man (Angus Scrimm) as he loots the graveyards of the western states for his neighboring dimension slave army.
+What the story really provides though is a very bizarre but consistent mythos that deconstructs down to reveal what it's like to see the warped mysteries of humanity's archaic funeral rituals, seen through the eyes of a young terrified child wandering the mausoleum while his parents cremate grandma and being freaked out by the glint of the fading afternoon sun on the shiny marble walls, imagining a flying metal ball coming around looking for him, to drill out his pineal gland (the home of the soul) for use in bizarre fourth dimensional enslavement rites.
 Also, there's the ingenious STAR WARS-associative use of Jawa fashions for the tall man's undead ghost-dwarf minions.
+And lots of bright yellow embalming fluid (which the Tall Man uses for blood).
+Paula Irvine plays the grown-up love interest granddaughter of the weird old psychic lady in the first film, and even Reggie gets a girl in the form of a groovy young hitchhiker they pick up named Alchemy (Samantha Phillips!).
+The scene where the two couple link up while crashing in a boarded up house in one of the decimated town is laden with termite psychometric details.

-Considering all the bizarre accoutrements of the funeral trade, you can imagine there being a hidden white room in the mortuary, where corpses are compacted for rebirth in a dimension where the gravity is much stronger, the colors morphed, and the winds relentless.
-The dimension when finally shown eerily resembles near-death experiences of the unlucky ones who miss the white light.
-Such people report their astral body/soul floating up to the white light and then being snatched by hands emerging from the dark shadows along the tunnel's sides, yanked into this prison of Hell, where untold despair is instilled and harvested!
+As in the first, the creepy Carpenter-esque music and sense of suburban ghost town desolation and ever-immanent nightfall make up for all slack.
+And then there's the underlying mythos.... considering all the bizarre accoutrements of the funeral trade, you can really imagine there being a hidden white room in each mortuary where corpses are compacted for rebirth in a dimension where the gravity is much stronger.
+The dimension itself, with the colors morphed, and the winds relentless, is seen sparingly for max. effect and eerily resembles near-death experiences of the unlucky ones who miss the white light.
+Such people report their astral body/soul floating up to the white light and then being snatched by hands emerging from the dark shadows along the tunnel's sides, yanked into this prison of Hell as they march along a long trail through a desert-like plain led in front by a flying saucer that seems to be harvesting elements of their souls!
+Part Moses and Yaweh leading the Israelites through the wasteland, part literal hell.

 Whoa, hey!
 Too much?
-Then just enjoy this low key TERMINATOR-meets-EVIL DEAD thrill ride movie, with its periodic in-jokes (the name on one bag of cremation ashes is "Sam Raimi") and pretend you're in a car at a crumbling drive-in in the early 1980s, the world alive with youth, health, and bravado... all of which about to shortly crumble down around you, like the drive-in itself, until all that's left are ashes in an urn and an undead dwarf in a brown robe, texting furiously.
+Then just enjoy this low key TERMINATOR-meets-EVIL DEAD thrill ride movie, with its periodic in-jokes (the name on one bag of cremation ashes is "Sam Raimi") and pretend you're in a car at a crumbling drive-in in the early 1980s, the world alive with youth, health, and bravado... all of which about to shortly crumble down around you, like the drive-in itself, until your ashes are scattered to the wind at a sterile ceremony attended by an evil dwarf in a brown robe, texting furiously.
+A poor thing but thine own.